syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Context-Menu.md

 # Context Menu

 Context menu is used to improve user action with Grid using popup menu.
-It can be shown by defining `EnableContextMenu` property of `ContextMenuSettings` as true.
-Context menu has option to add default items in `ContextMenuItems` property of `ContextMenuSettings` and customized items in `CustomContextMenuItems` property of `ContextMenuSettings`.
+It can be shown by defining `enable-context-menu` property of `context-menu-settings` as true.
+Context menu has option to add default items in `context-menu-items` property of `context-menu-settings` and customized items in `context-menu-items` property of `context-menu-settings`.

 ## Default Context Menu items